Genocs/microservice-template/README.md

 git clone https://github.com/Genocs/microservice-template
 cd microservice-template

-# To pack and install the template
+# To pack and build the template
 dotnet pack ./src/Package.Template.csproj -p:PackageVersion=3.1.0 --configuration Release --output ./out

+# To install the template
+dotnet new install ./out/Genocs.Microservice.Template.3.1.0.nupkg

+# To get the list of available templates
-dotnet new install ./out/Genocs.Microservice.Template.3.1.0.nupkg dotnet new gnx-microservice --help
+dotnet new gnx-microservice --help

 # To uninstall the template